-Our named executive officers, or NEOs, do not have employment contracts or other agreements or arrangements that provide for enhanced severance, special guaranteed payments, or other benefits upon retirement, termination, or change-in-control.
-In addition, in the event of a change-in-control, our NEOs are not eligible for accelerated vesting of outstanding equity awards under the Long-Term Incentive Plan of Chevron Corporation (LTIP).
+Our NEOs, do not have employment contracts or other agreements or arrangements that provide for enhanced severance, special guaranteed payments, or other benefits upon retirement, termination, or change-in-control.
+In addition, in the event of a change-in-control, our NEOs are not eligible for accelerated vesting of outstanding equity awards under the LTIP.
 However, upon termination for reasons other than misconduct (as defined in the LTIP), our NEOs are entitled to accrued and vested interests (and in some cases deemed vesting of unvested interests) in their outstanding equity awards, retirement plan benefits, and certain limited perquisites.

-Under the LTIP, termination for reasons other than misconduct may result in full or partial vesting of unvested equity grants.
-Full or partial vesting, if any, is a function of the sum of an NEO's age plus his or her time in service and the reasons for termination.
-Our policy of full or partial vesting for outstanding, but unvested equity grants based on an NEO's age and time in service is a reflection of our belief that our equity and benefit programs should be designed to encourage retention and support long-term employment.
+Under the LTIP, full or partial vesting of unvested equity grants is a function of the sum of an NEO's age plus his or her time in service and the reasons for termination.
+Our policy reflects our belief that our equity and benefit programs should be designed to encourage retention and support long-term employment.
 Many of our business decisions have long-term horizons and, to ensure our executives have a vested interest in our future profitability, such programs enable executives with long service to continue to share in our success.
-The terms and effect of full or partial vesting of equity grants outstanding prior to 2017 is illustrated by the following table.
+The increasing benefits of longer service on equity grants is illustrated by the following table.